Separation & Divorce Mediation

 Using specialized software ensures accurate calculations, including complicated tax considerations.
 A summary print out can be attached as part of your family agreement, to share with other support professionals on your team.

 The goal of mediation is to help people reach agreement on the issues or dispute between them.
-A Memorandum of Understanding (MOU) can be drafted before the close of the mediation, detailing in plain language the terms agreed to in mediation.
-Starting with an MOU helps to keep the process in your control.
+A Memorandum of Understanding (MOU) can be drafted before the close of the mediation, detailing in plain language, the terms agreed to in mediation.
+Starting with an MOU keeps the process in your control and can be a helpful, money-saving first step for a Separation Agreement if needed.

 It is recommended that your MOU be reviewed by independent legal advice.
 Once completed, there are options to process your MOU into a legal binding document.